m-a-y-a/SBD-DL22-Public/README.md

 ### Now, we will connect a computer to the PCB board and become familiar with the Energia IDE.
 1. Connect the MSP-FET debug probe from a computer, with Energia pre-installed, to the on-board JTAG header.
 2. To open .ino files:
 	* Open the Energia IDE.
-Within the IDE, select "Open" and select the relevant .ino file
+Within the IDE, select "File>Open" and select the relevant .ino file
 3. To upload/run .ino files:
 	* In the IDE, click "Upload" (arrow icon, top left).
 This will run the program and display any program outputs to the "Serial Monitor"
 (magnifying glass icon, top right).